A curved bridge with red rails over a flat lake with many trees surrounding it, at a temple in Japan.

 How to Buy a Prepaid SIM Card in Japan

-Youโ€™ll pay a premium of 10-20% to purchase at airports versus going to major electronics stores like Yodabashi Camera and BIC Camera, which sell b-mobile (and other) SIM packs for tourists.
+There are also staffed kiosks and SIM vending machines in the arrivals area of international airports: I saw several of both in Tokyo and Fukuoka.
+Youโ€™ll generally pay a premium of 10-20% to purchase at airports versus going to major electronics stores like Yodabashi Camera and BIC Camera.

-I was staying in the Shibuya neighborhood, which had two BIC Camera stores close to the metro station.
+On my first trip I was staying in the Shibuya neighborhood in Tokyo, which had two BIC Camera stores close to the metro station.
 The Shibuya East store had the widest range of options, including a 21 day/7GB b-mobile package that wasnโ€™t available at the other store nearby.

 The store attendants spoke a little English, but they didnโ€™t need to, since the purchase process was fast and straightforward.